isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 Eligibility criteria

-**Isambard-AI and Isambard 3**: Most University of Bristol staff are eligible to act as Project Lead (PL) for an Isambard-AI or Isambard 3 research project.
+**Isambard-AI and Isambard 3**: Most University of Bristol staff are eligible to act as Project Lead for an Isambard-AI or Isambard 3 research project.

-- Research fellows employed by the University are eligible to be PL.
-Non-employed fellows cannot act as PL.
+- Research fellows employed by the University are eligible to be Project Lead.
+Non-employed fellows cannot act as Project Lead.

-- Postdoctoral researchers are eligible to be Co-Lead (CL) but not PL.
+- Postdoctoral researchers are eligible to be Co-Lead but not Project Lead.

-- Honorary title holders, visiting academics, staff in teaching support roles, and postgraduate and undergraduate students can be added as users of a research project account but are not eligible to be a PL or CL.
+- Honorary title holders, visiting academics, staff in teaching support roles, and postgraduate and undergraduate students can be added as users of a research project account but are not eligible to be a Project Lead or Co-Lead.
 Staff members (e.g. supervisors) may submit applications for research projects that are led by students.

 An applicant's eligibility to be Project Lead or Co-Lead is checked as part of the account application review.

 **BlueCrystal 5**: The environment is open to a small number of Schools.
-You can apply for an account if your School has access and you meet the general PL eligibility criteria.
+You can apply for an account if your School has access and you meet the general Project Lead eligibility criteria.

 ## Important information before you apply